dyninst/dyninst/docs/dyninstAPI/public/BPatch_point.h.rst

   .. cpp:function:: void* monitorCalls(BPatch_function *f = NULL)

+    Inserts a call to the user-defined callback ``f`` at a dynamic call site.

     For a dynamic call site, this call instruments the call site represented by this instrumentation point with a function call.
 If input parameter func is not NULL, func is called at the call site as the instrumentation.

-If func is NULL, the callback function registered with BPatch::registerDynamicCallCallback is used for instrumentation.
-Under
+    If ``f`` is ``NULL``, the callback function registered with :cpp:func:`BPatch::registerDynamicCallCallback` is used for instrumentation.

-    both cases, this call returns a pointer to the called function.
-If the instrumentation point does not represent a dynamic call site, this call returns NULL.
+    Returns ``NULL`` if the instrumentation point does not represent a dynamic call site.

   .. cpp:function:: bool stopMonitoring()